JamesHight/node-config-extend/README.md

 Object extend function designed for config files.

-Modified version of node module node.extend.
+Modified version of node module node.extend, an implementation of jQuery extend.

+Differences:

 *	Deep copying is enabled by default.
 *	Arrays are replaced instead of combined.